 What do you expect when you hear “Happy Hour in Napa?”
-Well, what you will find at Happy Hour in Napa is a smorgasbord of food choices throughout the city including Truffle Popcorn, Seafood Tostadas, Carnitas Tacos, Kobe Burgers, Oysters, Butter Lettuce Salads, Pizzas and Flatbreads, Pastrami Sliders, Empanadas, Turkish Meatballs and more at very affordable prices.
+Well, what you will find is a smorgasbord of food choices throughout the city including Truffle Popcorn, Seafood Tostadas, Carnitas Tacos, Kobe Burgers, Oysters, Butter Lettuce Salads, Pizzas and Flatbreads, Pastrami Sliders, Empanadas, Turkish Meatballs and more at very affordable prices.
 There are also plenty of discounts on quality beer, wine, and cocktails at the same time.

 The City of Napa has several destinations for Happy Hour specials although sometimes if feels like that’s a big secret.
 Keep reading, and we’ll tell you about some of our favorite choices for great food and drinks at reduced prices within the city limits and when these specials are available.
 Better yet, many of these establishments offer Happy Hour discounts on the weekends as well.
 Just make sure to aim for the bar area, as Happy Hour special prices usually do not extend to the main dining rooms at restaurants.